dvcarter/dev.cghelps/content/get-involved/volunteer.md

 hero: /assets/groupvolunteer.jpg
 ---

-If you would like to learn about volunteer opportunities, please contact Rose Gaddis by phone at ... or by email at rgaddis@commongroundhelps.org
+&nbsp;If you would like to learn about volunteer opportunities, &nbsp;please contact Rose Gaddis by phone at ... or by email at rgaddis@commongroundhelps.org